skylover87/friendManagement/README.md

 2. Maven (https://maven.apache.org/install.html) :: Optional

 #### Instruction to run docker
-* For windows user, open up (e.g. cmd, powershell etc.) whichever you have and type "docker run skylover/friendmanagement"
+* For windows user, open up (e.g. cmd, powershell etc.) whichever you have and type "docker run -p 8090:8080 skylover/friendmanagement"
-* Open up any rest clients that you have and type in the following links: (http://localhost:8080)
+* Open up any rest clients that you have and type in the following links: (http://localhost:8090)
 * Your rest client should show you the following response as follows:
 ```
  {